Rack Mounting the Switch

 Bottom hole 5th U

-2. Attach the front bracket of the shelf support to the left front rack post, as shown in Figure 6.
+2. Attach the front bracket of the shelf support to the left front rack post, as shown in the Figure 12.
 An up arrow is printed on the shelf support to indicate its proper orientation.

 Unthreaded rack holes: Use the M6 screws and cage nuts supplied in the accessory kit.